juraj-hrivnak/Pakku/docs/topics/Adding-Overrides.md

 # Adding Overrides

-[Overrides](Pakku-Terminology.md#override) are directories or files that you want to bundle with your modpack.
+[Overrides](Pakku-Terminology.md#override) are directories or files that will be bundled with your modpack.

 For example, this can be the `config` directory, or CraftTweaker/KubeJS script directories.